gbrembati/terraform-azure/cloudguard-cspm/onboard/README.md

 ## Get API credentials in your CPSM Portal
 Then you will need to get the API credentials that you will be using with Terraform to onboard the accounts.

 ![Architectural Design](/images/create-cpsm-api.jpg)

+Remember to copy these two values, you will need to enter them in the *.tfvars* file later on.

 ## How to use it
 The only thing that you need to do is changing the __*terraform.tfvars*__ file located in this directory.